 A laser maxillary labial frenectomy involves removing the maxillary labial frenum, tissue connecting the upper lip to the upper gums – often referred to as “lip tie”.
 A prominent maxillary labial frenum can cause a large gap to occur between the upper two front teeth.
 This may cause a large gap and gum recession by pulling the gums off the bone if it is not removed.
 Laser maxillary labial frenectomy aids in improving oral hygiene as if not removed in extreme cases, the lip tie can lead to periodontal problems.

-At Frisco Kid’s Dentistry, we can perform an emergency newborn frenectomy or schedule more routine tongue tie and lip tie surgeries for infants, children and teens.
+At Lonestar Kid’s Dentistry, we can perform an emergency newborn frenectomy or schedule more routine tongue tie and lip tie surgeries for infants, children and teens.
 Our specialized, state-of-the-art soft tissue laser removes the oral tissue with very minimal bleeding and discomfort, allowing for a quicker and less complicated healing process — making the procedure ideal for infants and young children.

 If you would like more information about the benefits of tongue tie and lip tie laser surgery or would like to find out if your child is a candidate for a laser frenectomy, contact our office by Online Appointment Request.